LAVTA on freeway with other traffic

 Wheels recently added new local routes including route 4 in East Dublin and route 18 in South Livermore, as well as more frequent weekend service.
 The Summer Youth Ride Free promotion fare free period is June 1 – August 12, 2024, leading into Try Transit, a monthlong free transit promotion at the start of the schoolyear.

-For more information on Wheels and its services, visit www.wheelsbus.com or contact customer service at 925-455-7500.
+For more information on Wheels and its services, visit lavta.wpengine.com or contact customer service at 925-455-7500.
 Keep up to date with company news, schedule changes and rider alerts by following us on Facebook, Instagram and X @wheelsbus.

 About the Livermore Amador Valley Transit Authority